Humanities and Cognitive Sciences High School Summer Institute

 An interdisciplinary collaboration of professors has launched HumCog, developing its activities in partnership with Ohio State’s Office of Diversity and Inclusion and the Center for Cognitive and Brain Sciences.

-Cost: $500.
-Financial aid opportunities are available, please see the application for more information.
+Cost: $425 - Financial aid opportunities are available, please see the application for more information!

-• High School Transcript – Unofficial transcripts or advisor reports are sufficient.
-Please provide a full high school grade report, including grades from completed years as well as the current year.
+High School Transcript – Unofficial transcripts or advisor reports are sufficient.
+Please provide a full high school grade report, including the grades from previous years and all grades achieved in the current year.
+Applicants should request this from their school administrator and submit a copy to ccbs@osu.edu.

-• Essay – One-page description of why you want to participate in HumCog, including what you might bring to HumCog and what you hope to learn.
+Personal Statement – A one-page description of why you want to participate in HumCog, including what you might bring to HumCog and what you hope to learn.
+Note, the personal statement often differentiates a good application from a great one!
+Applicants must write independently and submit a copy of their statement to ccbs@osu.edu.

 Contact